rtclauss/hass-config/README.md

 [Home Assistant](https://home-assistant.io/) configuration files (YAMLs) and [AppDaemon](https://appdaemon.readthedocs.io/en/latest/) apps.

-I have Home Assistant running on a [Raspberry Pi 3]().
+I have Home Assistant running on an [Intel NUC]().
 This has been a work in progress since Nov 2015 (HA v0.7 or earlier).

 Software on the pi:
 * [Home Assistant](https://home-assistant.io/) via [Hass.io](https://www.home-assistant.io/hassio/)